Bromo volcano, Java, Indonesia.

 Hiking

-Enjoy a relaxing start and a leisurely breakfast at your hotel before meeting your guide and setting off towards Paltuding, the starting point of today’s memorable hike.
-Kawah Ijen is a volcanic crater famed for its turquoise-blue lake and the extraordinary ‘blue fire’ phenomenon, caused by underground volcanic heat igniting sulphur on the surface.
+Rise at the crack of dawn before meeting your guide and setting off towards Paltuding, the starting point of today’s memorable hike.
+Kawah Ijen is a volcanic crater famed for its turquoise-blue lake.
 Although sunrise is a popular time to visit, it can get extremely busy.
 To help tackle overtourism at Kawah Ijen, you’ll be hiking later in the morning, avoiding the crowds and enjoying a far more peaceful experience.
 After a 4x4 ride to the trailhead, you’ll begin your ascent to the crater rim of Mount Ijen, following a winding volcanic path through a hauntingly beautiful landscape.
 At the summit, your efforts will be rewarded with jaw-dropping views over the electric blue crater lake, which is one of the most acidic bodies of water on Earth.
 It is framed by a dramatic backdrop of steaming vents and jagged volcanic rock.
 With far fewer people on the trail at this hour, you’ll have space to soak up the eerie quiet and capture some epic photos.
-The hike takes around four hours in total, and once you’ve descended, you’ll return to your hotel for some well-earned downtime – relax by the pool or simply enjoy the peaceful surroundings at this gorgeous base.
-This is your final day on the island of Java, so make the most of it.
-Tomorrow, you’re hopping over to Bali.
+The hike takes around four hours in total, and once you’ve descended you’re take the 1 hour ferry to Bali and a short 2 hour transfer to your hotel in Lovina, a laid-back beach town on Bali’s north coast.

 Day 9